Macquarie University

 Pathways

-- internal transfer programs (enrol in a course with a lower ATAR and transfer into your desired course)
+- internal transfer programs (enrol in a degree with a lower ATAR and transfer into your desired degree)

 If you’re an Australian citizen or permanent resident of Australia with overseas qualifications, check the commonly accepted overseas secondary qualifications.

-The Aboriginal and Torres Strait Islander Entry Pathway is an equity initiative aimed at increasing Aboriginal and Torres Strait Islander participation within bachelor degrees.
-It provides opportunities to Indigenous Australians who may not have completed their HSC or acquired a necessary selection rank for entry into their degree of choice.
+The Aboriginal and Torres Strait Islander Entry Pathway provides tertiary study opportunities for First Nations students who may not have completed their HSC or acquired a necessary selection rank for entry into their degree of choice.

 This pathway involves a two-stage process: an online application and then a face-to-face interview.
-Offers will be made according to merit, based on demonstrated capacity and readiness to undertake university study.
+Offers are made according to merit, based on demonstrated capacity and readiness to undertake university study.

 Applicants are encouraged to contact the Indigenous Student Support Officer prior to applying.
 Call (02) 9850 8624.